Uniform Complaint Procedure

-Dr. Karl Zener, Executive Director Administrative Services, shall be the District's Compliance Officer for complaints dealing with students.
+Allen Whitten, Director of Student Support Services, shall be the District's Compliance Officer for complaints dealing with students.
 Dr. Ed Atkinson, Assistant Superintendent of Human Resources, shall be the District's compliance officer for complaints dealing with staff members.
 These individuals shall be responsible for receiving and investigating complaints.
 Dr. Sylvia Kaufman, Assistant Superintendent Education and Assessment Services, shall be the District's compliance officer for complaints dealing with student grades or school of residence issues.
 Dr. Melissa Stinson, Coordinator of Educational Services, shall be the District's Title IX Coordinator.

 A complaint of unlawful discrimination must be filed no later than six months from the date the alleged discrimination occurred or not later than six months from the date the complainant first obtained knowledge of the facts of the alleged discrimination.
 The District's investigation shall be completed and a written decision prepared within 60 days from the receipt of the complaint.